kelu124/echomods/Worklog.md

 * [work making progress](/matty/un0log.md) -- DAC working for the gain, Pon and Poff work, setting up the registers work..
 * Need to get something else than 0xAA on reading though =)
 * un0rick.cc booked -- will be home page / gh-page.
-* @todo un0rick site to have plenty of stuff
+* @done un0rick site to have plenty of stuff
   * shop for stuff (or paypal ?)
   * doc for documentation (from a gitbook)
     * Generated from echomods